Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - Cramping pain on the lower right side of your abdomen

-- Diarrhea that may be dark or tar-colored, or bowel movements with blood
+- Diarrhea that may be dark or tar-colored, or blood in your bowel movements

-- A fast heart rate, fast breathing, or feeling too dizzy to stand
+- You have a fast heart rate, fast breathing, or are too dizzy to stand.

 Treatment for Crohn disease

 - Medicines may be used to decrease inflammation in your digestive tract.
 You may need antibiotics to treat or prevent an infection and antidiarrheal medicine to decrease diarrhea.
 Immunosuppressants may also be given to slow your immune system.

 - Surgery may be needed to decrease your symptoms or to correct problems such as blockage or bleeding.
 Your healthcare provider may remove the diseased part of your intestines and reconnect the healthy parts.
 You may also need to have a colostomy.

 The following list of medications are in some way related to or used in the treatment of this condition.

 Manage Crohn disease: